The Stadium Automotive Crew

 When Brian isn’t at Stadium working, he enjoys working on projects around the house.
 He is also passionate about restoring and driving classic Mopars from the 1960’s.

-Cynthia first met George Rode at the age of 5 in 1981.
+Cynthia first came to Euro-Asian at the age of 5 in 1981.
 Her mother was the bookkeeper at EuroAsian Automotive (European Auto Repair then) while going to school at LCC and then U of O. She moved to California in 1985, graduated from high school there and then worked managing retail shops and was an office manager for an insurance broker.
 She moved back to Eugene in 2003 to go to work at Autohaus and EuroAsian Automotive and attend school.
 She went to school full time until the spring of 2007, when she graduated from LCC with an Associates degree in accounting.
 She loves dealing with customers and making sure the flow of all three shops goes well.
-Cynthia is very active in Rotary, being a member of Emerald Valley Rotary club where she is the secratary and community service chairperson.
-She is also a member of the Great Rotary Raffle steering committee.
+Cynthia enjoys working on her house with her husband, Nick, playing with her daughter, Alyssa (pictured here), taking pictures, attending car shows, spending time with her family, helping Papa (that's George) with projects while learning all she can about being a homeowner.
+Cynthia is very active in Emerald Valley Rotary Club of Eugene where she is the community service chair.
+She is also on the United Rotary Club board, and a member of the Rotary Duck Race steering community.
+Cynthia has also taken on being the Girl Scout troop leader for her daughter's troop.

 Cosmo & Sheba Rode